Senior Dogs (depending on the breed can be anywhere between age 7-10): $550

 General Health Exam

 DHLPP Vaccine, first & booster, if due for dogs and FVRCP for cats

 Spay/Neuter, if needed

-Snap 4DX test (checks for heartworm, lyme disease, ehrlichiosis and anaplasmosis)
+Snap 4DX test if in season (checks for heartworm, lyme disease, ehrlichiosis and anaplasmosis)

 Medicine for any other health problem if detected (like antibiotics, etc).

-If a dog is adopted prior to the above care being completed, ACZ will cover the costs of the above procedures if done through the ACZ approved vet.
+If a dog or cat is adopted prior to the above care being completed, ACZ will cover the costs of the above procedures if done through the ACZ approved vet.
 Should the adopter choose not to use an ACZ approved vet, the costs for the care will be covered by the adopter.
-Once the dog is adopted, it is the owners’ responsibility to start covering the costs of any vetting not mentioned above.
-We highly recommend you take your new dog to your vet within the first week after adopting him/her.
+Once the animal is adopted, it is the owners’ responsibility to start covering the costs of any vetting not mentioned above or in the contract.
+We highly recommend you take your new dog or cat to your vet within the first week after adopting him/her.

-Failure to do this will result in ACZ considering the $150 deposit a non-refundable donation and gives us the right to remove the dog from your care.
+Failure to do this will result in ACZ considering the $150 deposit a non-refundable donation and gives us the right to remove the dog or cat from your care.

 Really?
 Why so serious?